Rconat/Weather-Dashboard/README.md

 ## Usage

 This application is available to any user who wishes to get current weather for any location as well as a 5-day forecast for any location.
-The user must first search for a city in the left hand panel.
+Currently the application is set up so that the default location is set to Chicago since that's where I am from.
+If the user does not live in Chicago they must first search for a city in the left hand panel.
 Once the user searches for a city the application makes an API call to the openweathermap API.
 The application then populates all the necessary information to the DOM to be viewed by the user.

 ---